COPRS/monitoring/trace-processor/README.md

 - !
 - :

+### Behavior

 The behavior of the filter is to take in the order each filter definition and find if one filter can be associated to the trace.
 A filter is associated to the trace if all rules can be validated.
 A rule is valid if the key path exists in the trace structure and if the value correspond to the one available in the trace.
 Once a filter match the trace the others are not checked.
 If no filter can be associated, the trace is 'sent to the trash'.

+Trace filter is also able to detect file changes and to reload configuration.
+Changes are applied on start of trace check and not during a trace check.
+File changes is checked every minute.
+A log is displayed on the console when configuration file is reloaded (Configuration file '<file-path>' loaded)

+Before filters are applied to a trace, the application will first check that the trace is valid.
+A trace is valid if :
+- all required field are set
+- format for date field correspond to the one defined
+- format for uid field correspond to the one defined
+- field limited in size does not exceed the quota.

 ### Execution